Marketing strategy: Overview

 A fourth question may be added to the list, namely 'How do we know when we got there?'
 Due to the increasing need for accountability, many marketing organizations use a variety of metrics to track strategic performance, allowing for corrective action to be taken as required.
-On the surface, strategic planning seeks to address three simple questions, however, the research and analysis involved in strategic planning is very sophisticated and requires a great deal of skill and judgement.
+On the surface, strategic planning seeks to address three simple questions, however, the research and analysis involved in strategic planning are very sophisticated and require a great deal of skill and judgment.

 Tools and techniques

 Strategic analysis is designed to address the first strategic question, "Where are we now?"
-Traditional market research is less useful for strategic marketing because the analyst is not seeking insights about customer attitudes and preferences.
-Instead, strategic analysts are seeking insights about the firm's operating environment with a view to identifying possible future scenarios, opportunities, and threats.
+Traditional market research is less useful for strategic marketing because the analyst does not seek insights about customer attitudes and preferences.
+Instead, strategic analysts are seeking insights into the firm's operating environment to identify possible future scenarios, opportunities, and threats.

-Strategic planning focuses on the 3C's, namely: Customer, Corporation, and Competitors.
-A detailed analysis of each factor is key to the success of strategy formulation.
-The 'competitors' element refers to an analysis of the strengths of the business relative to close rivals, and consideration of competitive threats that might impinge on the business's ability to move in certain directions.
-The 'customer' element refers to an analysis of any possible changes in customer preferences that potentially give rise to new business opportunities.
-The 'corporation' element refers to a detailed analysis of the company's internal capabilities and its readiness to leverage market-based opportunities or its vulnerability to external threats.

 Mintzberg suggests that the top planners spend most of their time engaged in analysis and are concerned with industry or competitive analyses as well as internal studies, including the use of computer models to analyze trends in the organization.
 Strategic planners use a variety of research tools and analytical techniques, depending on the environment complexity and the firm's goals.
 Fletcher and Bensoussan, for instance, have identified some 200 qualitative and quantitative analytical techniques regularly used by strategic analysts while a recent publication suggests that 72 techniques are essential.
 No optimal technique can be identified as useful across all situations or problems.
-Determining which technique to use in any given situation rests with the skill of the analyst.
+Determining which technique to use in any given situation rests with the analyst's skills.
 The choice of tool depends on a variety of factors including: data availability; the nature of the marketing problem; the objective or purpose, the analyst's skill level as well as other constraints such as time or motivation.

 The most commonly used tools and techniques include: